django-haystack/django-haystack/docs/settings.rst

 * ``POST_LIMIT`` - (Whoosh-only) How large the file sizes can be.
 Default is ``128 * 1024 * 1024``.
 * ``FLAGS`` - (Xapian-only) A list of flags to use when querying the index.
+* ``EXCLUDED_INDEXES`` - A list of strings (as Python import paths) to indexes you do **NOT** want included.
+Useful for omitting third-party things you don't want indexed or for when you want to replace an index.

 ``HAYSTACK_ROUTERS``